 - Build a floor plan to help you better manage a dine-in restaurant

-- In-house payment processing available for those who want to take advantage of free POS services — it also means you can skip the hassle of finding a processor
+- In-house payment processing is available for those who want to take advantage of free POS services — it also means you can skip the hassle of finding a processor

 - A cloud-based system that helps you prevent data loss in the case of hardware issues

 - Pre-authorize cards for tabs or bar tabs — perfect for late-night eateries and clubs

 - Quick-fire menu ordering that can help you quickly take orders — perfect for restaurants that have heavy foot traffic

 - Access to sales data and other reporting figures via a remote location